The 1-Day Divorce Program

 Collaborative Law Corporation (BC) is home of the “1-Day Divorce” – a faster, kinder, collaborative and cost-efficient no-court divorce option.
 Online across BC and in-person family mediation options are available.

 Most people don’t need to go to court after separation.

 In fact, court can be a costly, hostile and slow way to resolve property division, children and support issues.

 We now offer the 1-Day Divorce program in British Columbia – another option for people wanting to resolve child and property division issues amicably, quickly, and cost-effectively.
 Suitable for separating married and common law couples.

 How Does it Work?

 The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
 The model designed by Chartered Mediator and Lawyer Nick Greer uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

 Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms.
 Break-out rooms are available and the parties can begin in different rooms if required.
-A lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
+An experienced family lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
 An evaluative mediation approach is used, with the family mediator actively suggesting options to the parties.

-At our office, lawyer and family mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in over 300 family mediations in the last 10 years.
+At our office, family lawyer and mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations in the last 10 years.

 We are neutral in the process.
 None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer legal advice.
 The neutral participants are solely focused on helping the parties reach a resolution.